Michael Alpert: Career

-As a teenager in the early 1970's, Alpert lived in Yugoslavia, researching traditional music and dance and learning the languages of the western Balkans, particularly the former Serbo-Croatian and Macedonian.
+As a teenager in the early 1970s, Alpert lived in Yugoslavia, researching traditional music and dance and learning the languages of the western Balkans, particularly the former Serbo-Croatian and Macedonian.

 Alpert has performed solo and in a number of ensembles since the 1970s, including Brave Old World, Kapelye, Khevrisa, The Brothers Nazaroff, Voices of Ashkenaz and The An-Sky Ensemble, and has collaborated with clarinetist David Krakauer, hip-hop artist Socalled, singer/songwriter/actor Daniel Kahn, bandurist Julian Kytasty, violinist Itzhak Perlman, ethnomusicologist and musician Walter Zev Feldman, trumpeter/composer Frank London and numerous others.

 As former research associate at New York's YIVO Institute for Jewish Research, Alpert has worked on documentation of traditional Jewish music and Yiddish dance.
 He has also organized workshops on restoring Yiddish dance.

 In addition to performance and teaching, Alpert has travelled throughout Eastern Europe, the Americas, Australia, Israel and Palestine conducting ethnographic research and documentation of Jewish and other traditional musicians and singers.
 His audio and video fieldwork archive of over 1,000 hours of interviews and field recordings was acquired by the American Folklife Center of the U.S. Library of Congress, and his scholarly publications include articles in: